atlassian/smith/docs/design/managing-resources.md

     uid: 038b49a6-e746-11e6-baf3-ee8d75af8f6e
 ```

-### smith.a.c/TprOutputNameModeField=`<NameModeField>`, smith.a.c/TprOutputNameSetterField=`<OutputNameSetterField>`, smith.a.c/TprOutputNameField=`<OutputNameField>`
+### smith.a.c/CrOutputNameModeField=`<NameModeField>`, smith.a.c/CrOutputNameSetterField=`<OutputNameSetterField>`, smith.a.c/CrOutputNameField=`<OutputNameField>`

-These two annotations work together with `smith.a.c/TprReadyWhenExistsKind` and `smith.a.c/TprReadyWhenExistsVersion`.
+These two annotations work together with `smith.a.c/CrReadyWhenExistsKind` and `smith.a.c/CrReadyWhenExistsVersion`.
 Please refer to their definition for definitions of `Tinst` and `K`.

-`smith.a.c/TprOutputNameModeField` can be applied to a TPR `T` to configure the way name of the output object `O`
+`smith.a.c/CrOutputNameModeField` can be applied to a CRD `T` to configure the way name of the output object `O`
 is constructed.
 Object `O` is a [Secret](https://kubernetes.io/docs/user-guide/secrets/) or a
 [ConfigMap](https://kubernetes.io/docs/user-guide/configmap/) which holds parameters that may be injected into
 object(s) `D` depending on `Tinst`.
 Object `O` is created/updated before `K` is created/updated.

-The following values of `smith.a.c/TprOutputNameModeField` are defined:
+The following values of `smith.a.c/CrOutputNameModeField` are defined:
 - `Random` - `O`'s name is randomly generated on each `O` update.
 - `ContentsHash` - `O`'s name is a deterministic hash function of `O`'s contents. `O`'s name changes if, and only if, it's contents change.
 - `Fixed` - `O`'s name is provided via a field `<OutputNameSetterField>` on `Tinst`.
 Name of that field is defined by
-`smith.a.c/TprOutputNameSetterField` set on `T`.
+`smith.a.c/CrOutputNameSetterField` set on `T`.

 Each time `O`'s name changes a new `O` object is created, all dependent objects will have references updated and the old object will be deleted.

-Smith does not use `smith.a.c/TprOutputNameModeField` and `smith.a.c/TprOutputNameSetterField` annotations directly,
+Smith does not use `smith.a.c/CrOutputNameModeField` and `smith.a.c/CrOutputNameSetterField` annotations directly,
 they are defined here for completeness only.
-It is the job of a TPR controller to honor/support them and it is up to
+It is the job of a CR controller to honor/support them and it is up to
-whoever constructs the Bundle object with that TPR to use those fields or not.
+whoever constructs the Bundle object with that CR to use those fields or not.

-`smith.a.c/TprOutputNameField` is the name of a field on `K` that contains the actual name of `O` that has been created.
+`smith.a.c/CrOutputNameField` is the name of a field on `K` that contains the actual name of `O` that has been created.

-Example of a TPR `T`:
+Example of a CRD `T`:

 ```
-apiVersion: extensions/v1beta1
+apiVersion: apiextensions.k8s.io/v1beta1
-description: Smith example Resource Claim
-kind: ThirdPartyResource
+kind: CustomResourceDefinition
 metadata:
-  name: resource-claim.smith.atlassian.com
+  name: resource-claims.smith.atlassian.com
   annotations:
-    smith.atlassian.com/TprReadyWhenExistsKind: ResourceBinding
+    smith.atlassian.com/CrReadyWhenExistsKind: ResourceBinding
-    smith.atlassian.com/TprReadyWhenExistsVersion: smith.atlassian.com/v1
+    smith.atlassian.com/CrReadyWhenExistsVersion: smith.atlassian.com/v1
-    smith.atlassian.com/TprOutputNameModeField: spec.secretNameMode
+    smith.atlassian.com/CrOutputNameModeField: spec.secretNameMode
-    smith.atlassian.com/TprOutputNameSetterField: spec.secretName
+    smith.atlassian.com/CrOutputNameSetterField: spec.secretName
-    smith.atlassian.com/TprOutputNameField: status.secretName
+    smith.atlassian.com/CrOutputNameField: status.secretName
-versions:
+spec:
+  group: smith.atlassian.com
-- name: v1
+  version: v1
+  names:
+    kind: ResourceClaim
+    plural: resourceclaims
+    singular: resourceclaim
 ```

-Example of a TPR instance `Tinst`:
+Example of a CR `Tinst`:

 ```
 apiVersion: smith.atlassian.com/v1